Choosing the Perfect Kitchen Tap for Style and Functionality

 Installation Considerations

-Functionality Features
+Functional Features

 Modern kitchen taps often include swivel spouts, aerators, and filtration systems.
-Swivel spouts increase accessibility, while aerators reduce water usage.
+Swivel spouts increase accessibility, while aerators help reduce water usage.
 Filtration taps provide clean drinking water directly from your sink.

 Maintenance Tips